zachlipton/cloudfront-log-deserializer/README.md

 This Deserializer is used as a basis for the more specialized Deserializers used in [SnowPlow] [snowplow], a web-scale analytics platform built on Hadoop and Hive.

 cloudfront-log-deserializer is written in Java and is [available] [downloads] from GitHub as a downloadable jarfile.
-Currently it only supports CloudFront's [download distribution file format] [awslogdocs] (not the streaming file format).
+Currently it only supports CloudFront's [basic distribution file format] [awslogdocs] (not the streaming file format), in its latest version on October, 22nd 2013.

 ## The CloudFront access log format